agent87/RW-DEEPSPEECH-API/README.md

 ### Prerequisites

-It is highly recomended to run the application in docker container to avoid dependency erros but it also possible to run it without docker
+It is highly recomended to run the application in docker container to avoid dependency errors but it also possible to run it without docker
 In terms of specifications needed

 * With Docker: